Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 3.31.22

-CJ Griffin, Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in The Star-Ledger article, “N.J. town to drop lawsuit against woman, 82, who it claimed filed ‘voluminous’ public records requests.”
+CJ Griffin, director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden P.C., was quoted in The Star-Ledger article, “N.J. town to drop lawsuit against woman, 82, who it claimed filed ‘voluminous’ public records requests.”
 The article discusses the case of an 82-year old Irvington resident who was sued by the township for filing OPRA requests with the township.
 Griffin, together with the American Civil Liberties Union of New Jersey, agreed to provide pro bono legal representation to the resident to defend her in the township’s lawsuit.
 The article further discusses that the resident subsequently learned of the township’s intention to drop the lawsuit against her, a day after she secured an attorney.

 “We look forward to Irvington dismissing this case, but it shouldn’t have taken national press coverage and the ACLU stepping in for them to back down,” McDaniel’s attorney, CJ Griffin, who took the case on pro-bono Wednesday, said in a statement sent to NJ Advance Media.
 “This law(suit) should never have been filed in the first place — it was clearly an attempt to keep Ms. McDaniel from being civically engaged and ‘checking under the hood’ of her local government to make sure everything was operating correctly.